SmartsquareGmbH/squit/README.md

         // If the xml diffing should be strict.
         // If not, differences like namespace prefixes are not reported as differences. strict = true

+        // If xml should be canonicalized for the html report.
+        // This means that both expected and actual response are transposed into a common format. canonicalize = true
+    }

+    json {
+        // If json should be canonicalized for the html report.
+        // This means that both expected and actual response are transposed into a common format. canonicalize = true
     }
 }
 ```